dmarcotte/ember-chess/README.md

 # SC-Chess

 SC-Chess is a chess viewer written using Sproutcore 2.0.
+See a classic game in action [here](http://dmarcotte.github.com/sc-chess/immortal.html), and a not-so-classic game [here](http://dmarcotte.github.com/sc-chess/amateur.html).

 ## Purpose